-I’d heard so much about the award winning True South Dining Room at The Rees in Queenstown, which made me a little worried, because sometimes these places just don’t live up to expectation.
+I’d heard so much about the award winning True South Dining Room at The Rees in incredible Queenstown, which made me a little worried, because sometimes these places just don’t live up to expectation.
 I needn’t have worried because True South Dining Room is everything it’s cracked up to be and so much more.

 During the day the restaurant overlooks Lake Wakatipu and by night is all moody lighting, toasty fireplaces and just the right mix of upmarket and laid back.
 And Executive Chef, Ben Batterbury is not only a genius cook, he’s one of the nicest guys ever!
 But more on him later.